anacmota/miFISH/README.md

 We performed two sets of experiments, in which we used only one dual-color probe alongside two singly labelled probes targeting different loci on chr2.
 We tested the shift for two different dual-color probes, where one of them can be imaged using the same multi-band dichroic mirror, while the other requires a change of the cube holding dichroic mirrors.
 The median distance between two signals coming from the same probe labelled with ATTO 542 (tmr) and ATTO 647N (a647)—for which dichroic mirrors are placed in the same cube—was lower than 0.25 µm.
 In contrast, the median distance between two signals coming from the same probe labelled with Alexa Fluor 488 (a488) and Alexa Fluor 594 (a549)—for which dichroic mirrors are placed in different cubes and hence more mechanical movement is needed to image both—increased to 0.55.
 Therefore, in further analyses, we retained only signals with pairwise distance lower than 0.55 µm for experiments in which dichroic mirrors were placed in different cubes, while for experiments in which dichroic mirrors shared the same cube, we set the threshold to 0.25 µm.

 Find the script for this analysis in **_miFISH colour overlap distance experiment_** folder.
+Extract the script to a working folder where the **_datasets folder_** should be in the same directory as the working script.
+The script **_main_single_probes_** is ready to be run by the user.
+To specify one of the overlap color tests to be run, change the dyes combination written in line 5 from "AT647N-AT542" to "AF594-AF488".

 <br>